epfl-si/ansible-collection-rhel/roles/firewalld/README.md

 Role Firewalld
 ==============

-A role to manage firewalld
+A role to manage firewalld.
+It allow to create new zone and adding sources, ports, services and interfaces to zones.

+All resources can be deleted using a `state: disabled` argument.
+The only exception is the zones created by this role.

 Requirements